 - bu = Bullet font

-When you look in the font combobox in PowerPoint you can only see 1 font.
+When you look in the font combobox in PowerPoint for this object, you only see 1 font.
 This is because this dropdown PowerPoint only tells you about the primary font used, in this case, Times New Roman.

 The primary font will be Latin text when the proofing language is set to a Latin-based language.
 If you change the proofing language for the object to Japanese however, then it would show the font specified for Asian text instead.